 Material has been removed that discusses angels, fallen angels, Lucifer, reincarnation, karma, spirit possession, speaking in tongues, witchcraft, auras, and Christian Science.
 A number of clear theological statements have also been deleted, including two mentions of the soul's three functions (knowing, loving, and creating) and theological statements about the Father and the Son (for example, "In the Divine psyche, the Father and the Holy Spirit are not incomplete at all.
 The Sonship has the unique faculty of believing in error, or incompleteness" (31) ).
 All references to meditation and most of the references to prayer have been removed.
 Also removed are a number of pages of commentary on the teachings of Edgar Cayce, which came because Bill and Helen were reading the Cayce material at the time.

 There are a whole host of other things that have been deleted, which I will simply class under "miscellaneous specifics."
 These include intellectual and literary references, including some brief discussions of mathematics and a bold interpretation of the real meaning of Don Quixote.
-There are many references to common expressions, such as "think big," and "mir and let mir."
+There are many references to common expressions, such as "think big," and "live and let live."
 There are references to several individuals.
 I've mentioned most of these, but we can add Descartes and Jean Dixon (the astrologer) to the list.
 And finally, there is the following list of miscellaneous specifics: the Holocaust, daylight saving time, the CIA, sex crimes, kleptomania, bankruptcy, gambling, alcoholism, eyesight problems, alchemy, cryogenics, wars, money, voting, educational exams, ESP, and the psychological significance of names.

 As you can see, far more than personal material was taken out.
 The real target was specifics.
 Virtually anything that was specific, concrete, or down-to-earth was removed.